MajesticGoodness/subbyWubby/report/Report.md

 ## 2. Introduction

 We didn't immediately see the need to write a program just yet.
 We were anxious to see if our method had validity.
 So, we sorted the letter frequencies of both the cipher text and of English in Google Sheets.
-Then, we proceeded to map letters manually.^[We do eventually get around to writing a small program once the functionality we require becomes clear.]
+Then, we proceeded to map letters manually.^[We do eventually get around to writing a small program once the functionality we require becomes clear.
+See the source code [here.](https://github.com/MajesticGoodness/subbyWubby)]

 ![Cipher text frequencies](googleSheetsCipherLetterFreq.png)